 Afriplex is excited to announce the establishment of our dedicated Cannabis Laboratory.
-This is a result of the need to meet the requirements of the exploding cannabis industry has created for high quality processing and testing in South Africa.
+This is a result of the need to meet the requirements that the exploding cannabis industry has created for high quality processing and testing of cannabis oils and products in South Africa.
 This development has occurred over the last eighteen months and has been together with the tirelessly working to bring our cannabis processing facilities up to Department of Health and the South African Health Products Regulatory Authority (SAHPRA) regulations.

 We have invested in a specialised team of experienced professionals and researchers to bring the Cannabis Laboratory online.
 It is our clear focus to Cannabis and Cannabinoid testing that has resulted in the South African Cannabis Research Institute (SACRI) nominating the Afriplex Cannabis Laboratory as the laboratory of choice in South Africa.